Skip to main content

 Magnetic Resonance-Guided Focused Ultrasound Neurosurgery for Treatment-Refractory Obsessive-Compulsive Disorder

-• Ontario Health, based on guidance from the Ontario Health Technology Advisory Committee, recommends against publicly funding magnetic resonance-guided focused ultrasound (MRgFUS) neurosurgery for people with treatment-refractory obsessive–compulsive disorder (OCD)
+• Ontario Health, based on guidance from the Ontario Health Technology Advisory Committee, recommends time-limited public funding for magnetic resonance-guided focused ultrasound (MRgFUS) neurosurgery for people with treatment-refractory obsessive–compulsive disorder (OCD), during which time further data will be collected.

 Obsessive–compulsive disorder (OCD) is a mental illness characterized by obsessions (recurring intrusive thoughts or images that cause anxiety) and/or compulsions (repetitive behavioural or mental rituals done in response to obsessions).
 For people living with OCD, the symptoms are very distressing and can take up many hours of the day, especially with severe OCD, which can prevent them from working or even caring for themselves.